Pasteworming/Giving Oral Meds the Easy Way

 Everyone wants to be at the top.
 The time and effort put into the equation may cause some people to give up.
 Because with time and effort, you will make mistakes.
 You have to make mistakes, in order to learn.
 You might make a career change and try something new, or you may become hard on yourself for not making accomplishments at the pace you so desire.

-With all kidding aside, as humans, we can get better at our work…provided we learn from our mistakes.
+And, slamming someone for their own mistakes is not a part of the working solution.
+As humans, we can get better at our work…provided we learn from our mistakes.
 Quite simply, if we don’t learn from our errors, lessons are repeated until they are learned!
 That’s the Karma wrapped up in the Universe.
 It’s a big world out there and the Universe is endless.

 As trainers or instructors in the mule industry, we don’t start at the top.
 At times, we will fail.
 We desire to show our best videos and photos that make us look like mule superstars, never do we show our bloopers.
 Dang!
 That opens the gate for “Keyboard Karens” to cut us down!
 Which brings to my mind the real fascinating stuff to this article.